 There is a great temptation to become complacent after you got the job you wanted.
 Many people stop pushing themselves after they achieve whatever they wanted and that could become a problem.
 If you ever thought about having a successful career progression there is one thing you really have to know: no matter what you have to become better and better each day.
 We all know that throughout a career no matter how talented employee you are you still have to learn new things and become better at what you do.
-Without it you will unlikely be able to build a successful career.
-But in order to enter the path of becoming better you need to know what to do.
+Without it, you will unlikely be able to build a successful career.
+But in order to enter the path of becoming better, you need to know what to do.
 This is not just some kind of an abstract notion.
 This is something very specific.
 So if you don't know how to become a better at your job today keep reading this article and maybe when you are done with that you may have a rough plan what you could do in order to achieve your goal.

 The first thing you could do is to cultivate relationships with those outside your area of responsibility.
 We often focus on building relationships with those who surround us every day.
 But what we recommend is going further than that.
 Don't just ally with those who can help.
 Start promoting relationships with everybody you meet in the company be it a small firm or a large company.
 You will be surprised to know how many opportunities for your career development you may discover.
 So it is not just about building your own coalition.
 Focus on your primary responsibilities.
-Most of us are busy with many things at the workplace.
+Most of us are busy with many things in the workplace.
 There are so many things to cope with that sometimes it gets really tough.
-The problem withy heavy multi-tasking is that people learn much less, especially in the field of their expertise.
+The problem with heavy multi-tasking is that people learn much less, especially in the field of their expertise.
 It is important that in between engaging yourself in multiple email conversation and surfing through the websites you devote yourself to your primary tasks.
 This is how you learn and become better at something you really enjoy doing.
-In order to have time you need to organize your time wisely.
+In order to have time, you need to organize your time wisely.
 Don't just deal with the things as they come.
-It is much better it you have your priorities settled so you could know what things you should deal with at first.
+It is much better if you have your priorities settled so you could know what things you should deal with at first.